apiel/zicBox/NOTE.md

     - from git repo?

 ## zicHost

-- TODO granular synth: save patch setting in the .wav as meta data...? see zic_file_audio_custom.h in zic repo

 - TODO tempo plugin, that would shalow midi clock in favour of custom clock